How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

-Linking to other relevant pages or blog posts creates a more comprehensive structure that the bots can map more easily, and, of course, you’re adding more value to your readers if you can signpost them to other helpful content you’ve created.
+Linking to other relevant pages or blog posts on your website creates a more comprehensive structure that the bots can map more easily, and, of course, you’re adding more value to your readers if you can signpost them to other helpful content you’ve created.

 If you include some great images in your blog, you’re more likely to achieve featured snippet status!

 Having your post show up as a featured snippet is like getting into position 0 in Google - i.e., above the first spot, so it is a good thing.

 There are lots of different kinds of snippets, and getting Google to make your post into one is a bit of an art, but adding great images is a great start, so make sure you illustrate your post with relevant ones.

 Step 7.
 Add alt text to your images.

 Talking about images, make sure you add alt text to them.

 Just find the alt text box and type in a description of your image.